What's New

 While most people search for “the Big Five,” (lion, leopard, rhino, buffalo and elephant), we found other animals equally fascinating.
 Giraffes seductively amble to thickets of trees.
 Lowering their long necks, they snake long tongues past razor-sharp thorns to strip off the tender leaves.

 Kudus turn their large ears, like satellite dishes, to listen for predators.
 Skittish zebras melt into the bush when a hunchbacked hyena slinks by.
 Two waterbucks turn around, revealing white rump markings.
-(They look like they sat on freshly painted toilet seats.)

 Photo © Barb & Ron Kroll